Thousands of companies in Britain are heading for bankruptcy…for this reason!

 “Looking forward, the corporate bankruptcy rate is expected to remain high as interest rates continue to rise, pushing debt repayments to unsustainable levels for some companies,” he added.

-He continued: “Our models indicate that there could be 7,000 defaults per quarter on average during 2024.
+He continued: “Our models indicate that there might be 7,000 defaults per quarter on average during 2024.
 Moreover, we expect a recession in Britain, with two consecutive quarters of contraction in GDP in the fourth quarter of 2023 and the first quarter of 2023.”
 2024″.

-The think tank said that as the economy enters a recession – defined as two consecutive quarters of contraction – the bank could start cutting interest rates in an effort to stimulate demand.
+The think tank said that as the economy enters a recession – defined as two consecutive quarters of contraction – the bank might start cutting interest rates in an effort to stimulate demand.
 However, the bank indicated that interest rates are likely to remain high for longer as it fights high inflation, which currently stands at 6.8% and is still three times higher than its official target of 2%.

 Last week, Howe Bell, chief economist at the Bank of England, said that interest rates in Britain were likely to follow the path of Table Mountain – referring to the flat plateau over Cape Town – meaning borrowing costs were unlikely to fall quickly.